 (2) If a candidate who has been elected dies before his or her term of office begins, an extraordinary election is to be held to fill the office to which the candidate had been elected as if it had become vacant on the death of the candidate.

 4.59.
-Regulations about candidates
+Candidates, regulations about

 Regulations may provide for —